Arabidopsis-Information-Portal/adama/docs/requirements/README_2.md

   - If the third party service supports pagination, the user's code declares at registration time whether it will handle it through the function `f`.
-Otherwise, APIM will handle pagination and count through caching.
+Otherwise, ADAMA will handle pagination and count through caching.

 ![architecture](https://github.com/Arabidopsis-Information-Portal/araport_data_api_design/raw/master/architecture/workers.png)